Safety On Campus

 - Criminal prosecution

-Penalties are clearly stated in the Undergraduate Residential Living Policies Guide and depend on the violation.
+Penalties are clearly stated in Housing's Undergraduate Residential Living Policies Guide and depend on the violation.

 Students may appeal a violation determination by following these guidelines.